Leadership

 William Flatley, Co-Founder

-Previously Bill was Managing Director of ForbesAutos.com and ForbesTraveler.com from January 2007 through June 2008..
+At the time of his passing, Bill was the Managing Director of SalesGain, LLC., a sales training and media consultancy.
+Prior to that, Bill was Managing Director of ForbesAutos.com and ForbesTraveler.com from January 2007 through June 2008.
 In this position, he was responsible for all P&L and operational issues relating to both of these websites.
 From 2001 to 2006, Bill served as Vice President and Chief Advertising Officer of Forbes.com.
 During this time, company revenue grew 700%.
 In addition, Bill’s team was recognized for their outstanding achievements by both the Jack Myers Report and Advertiser Perceptions.

 Bill joined Forbes in 1989 as the West Coast Manager of the magazine and after relocating to New York to become Advertising Director, was named Vice President of Worldwide Sales in 1996.
 He was instrumental in the launch of four critical Forbes ventures, leading the sales teams in the creation of: Forbes.com, ForbesAutos.com, the Forbes Conference Group and Forbes Custom Media.
-He is an active member of the Interactive Advertising Bureau (IAB), and a board member of the Online Publishers Association (OPA).
-He also serves on the advisory boards of a number of internet startups and philanthropic boards.
+Bill was an active member of the Interactive Advertising Bureau (IAB), and a board member of the Online Publishers Association (OPA).
+He also served on the advisory boards of a number of internet startups and philanthropic boards.

 Prior to joining Forbes, Bill was at Newsweek magazine, both in its Los Angeles and Chicago offices.

-A graduate of Lewis University in Joliet, Illinois, Bill and his wife reside in Darien, Connecticut.
-They have three grown children.
+A graduate of Lewis University in Joliet, Illinois, Bill and his wife made their home in Darien, Connecticut,where they raised three now-grown children.

-Bill is currently an Elder at Noroton Presbyterian Church in Darien CT and was previously on the church board at Glenview Community Church, Glenview Ill.
-Additionally, he is and active in a number local and national of charities.
+Bill was an Elder at Noroton Presbyterian Church in Darien CT and was previously on the church board at Glenview Community Church, Glenview Ill.
+Additionally, was active in a number local and national of charities.

 Dave Morgan